 Eno used the tape delay technique on his recording Discreet Music (1975) and on a second Fripp collaboration, Evening Star (1975).
-Eno’s later ambient work returned to using systems of closed tape loops, e.g. in Ambient Music 1 – Music for Airports (1978) and in his video installations.
+Eno’s later ambient work returned to using systems of several closed tape loops of different lengths, e.g. in Ambient Music 1 – Music for Airports (1978) and in his video installations.

 Fripp continued using the tape delay/feedback technique in his work with Peter Gabriel (1976) and Daryl Hall (1977) and on his solo record Exposure (1978).
 In 1979, Fripp began to give solo concerts for guitar and tape delay, a setup he called Frippertronics.
 His recordings Let the Power Fall (1981) and God Save the Queen (1981) were solo Frippertronics LPs.
 For Fripp, Frippertronics was a powerful way to open himself up for music and to explore new musical territory.

 “I was soloing over the Frippertronics loop and I heard the next note and played it, and I was weeping as I was playing because something was beginning to move.”

 In the 1980s, Fripp concentrated on minimalist style patterns, a new guitar tuning, and his Guitar Craft teaching, using tape delays only now and then.